Adriana Monti

 Adriana Monti (born 1951) is an Italian-Canadian film director, independent producer, and screenwriter.
 She is known for making feminist films.
 Her films include Scuola senza fine (1983), Filo a catena (1986) and Gentili signore (1989).

 Biography

 Adriana Monti was born in 1951 and has been making independent feminist films since the late 1970s.
 Much of her filmmaking is collaborative.
 She began her career in the context of a larger feminist movement in Italy of the 1970s.
 For her 1983 film Scuola senza fine (School without End), she put together a group of amateur women to make the film.
 The group of former housewives had completed a 150-hour secondary school diploma course in 1976 and did not want to stop learning after it ended.
 With the help of their teacher, they formed a study and research group.
-Monti shot the film about them from 1979–1981, with the first half of it being made collectively by the group.
+Monti shot the film about them from 1979 to 1981, with the first half of it being made collectively by the group.
 It was completed in 1983.
-In 1986, Monti made a documentary called Filo a catena about the conditions of female textile workers.
+In 1986, Monti and other Italian feminists such as Lea Melandri made a documentary called Filo a catena about the conditions of female textile workers.
+Monti was also a contributor to the feminist magazine Lapis which was directed by Lea Melandri until 1996.